awsdocs/aws-doc-sdk-examples/javav2/example_code/cloudwatch/Readme.md

 To run these examples, set up your development environment.
 For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

 To run these examples, you must have the following three JSON files: jsonWidgets.json, CloudDashboard.json, and settings.json.
 Find these files in this GitHub repository.
 The CloudWatch scenario depends on these files.
-In addition, to enable billing metrics and statistics for this example, make sure billing alerts are enabled for your account.
-See [Enabling billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics).
+In addition, to enable billing metrics and statistics for the scenario example, make sure billing alerts are enabled for your account.
+For more information, see [Enabling billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics).

   **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.